saltstack/salt/doc/topics/pillar/index.rst

 =================================

-Pillar is an interface for Salt designed to offer global values that can be distributed to all minions.
+Pillar is an interface for Salt designed to offer global values that can be distributed to minions.
 Pillar data is managed in a similar way as the Salt State Tree.

 Pillar was added to Salt in version 0.9.8